-The Company's long-lived assets are substantially located in the PRC, with the exception of land which is in the U.S.
+The Company's long-lived assets are primarily located in the PRC and the U.S.

 Net product revenues by geographic area are based upon the location of the customer, and net collaboration revenue is recorded in the jurisdiction in which the related income is expected to be sourced from.
 Total net revenues by geographic area are presented as follows: